dlabs-matic-leva/form-validation/README.md

 # Form validation

-I've always used react-hook-form and yup for form validation, but it feels heavy for what should be simple feature.
+I've always used react-hook-form and yup for form validation, but it feels heavy for what should be a simple feature.
 So I decided to write down list of requirements and then try to implement validation, sticking to vanilla APIs as much as possible.
-I've used Qwik because I wanted to take it for a spin but code should be applicable to any framework.
+I've used Qwik and Tailwind because I wanted to take them for a spin but code should be applicable to any framework.

 ## Requirements
 * Don't validate until user submits the form for the first time.
 Then validate on every input change.
 * Show error messages below the fields they are related to.
-* Field should be :invalid if it is invalid.
+* Field should be `:invalid` if it is invalid.
 * Parse and cast additional data types (`number`, `Date`)
 * Validators can be interdependent, where value of one field depends on the value of another field.